 Salary and Career Outlook

 Earnings may also vary by chosen speciality.
-FNPs can expect a salary of about $97,000, according to PayScale.
-Earnings for AG-ACNPs and PNP-ACs are higher at $103,870 and $98,000, respectively.
+FNPs can expect a salary of about $97,580, according to Payscale as of February 2022.
+Earnings for AG-ACNPs and PNP-ACs are higher at $104,800 and $102,000, respectively.
 Over 65% of NPs nationwide specialize as FNPs, while less than 1% specialize as PNP-ACs, and only 7.8% specialize as AG-ACNPs.

-RNs considering the next step in their career can advance to multiple speciality roles, including acute care nurse practitioner and family nurse practitioner.
+RNs considering the next step in their career can advance to multiple speciality roles, including a career as an acute care nurse practitioner and family nurse practitioner.
 However, prospective students must examine their own interests to determine which role is best.